Not sure if it's herpes?

 - using a condom every time you have vaginal, anal or oral sex (note that if the condom does not cover the infected area then herpes can be passed on)

-- avoiding sex if you or your partner has blisters, sores or a tingle or itch that signifies the start of an outbreak
+- avoiding sex if you or your partner has blisters, sores or a tingle or itch that may be the start of an outbreak

-- being careful with sex toys: avoid sharing if possible, wash them and put a condom on them
+- avoiding sharing sex toys if possible, or washing them and putting a condom on them between sexual partners

 -